Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 </details>
 :::

+- **3rd Person - Is 3rd person supported?**
+  - Partially.
+The Fallout: New Vegas modding community lacks high quality 3rd person animation replacers, which impacts both aesthetics and balance.
+We recommend only using 3rd person as a vanity camera.

 - **Abbreviations - What do the abbreviations in Mod Organizer 2 mod names mean?**
   - These abbreviations help organize and maintain Uranium Fever:
     - **OP**: Optimized mod.